List of Murder, She Wrote novels

-This is a list of fictional novels either from or inspired by Murder, She Wrote.

-During the series many novels that J.B.
-Fletcher wrote, were mentioned.
-Her first novel, The Corpse Danced at Midnight, was made into a film in one episode, and later in the series another was made into a theatre play.
-The novel A Killing at Hastings Rock also underwent development to become a virtual reality video game.
+Over the course of the long-running Murder, She Wrote television series, fictional mystery author turned sleuth, Jessica Fletcher, played by actress Angela Lansbury, publishes a series of fictional novels under the pen name J. B. Fletcher.
+In the pilot episode, "The Murder of Sherlock Holmes", we witness her rise to fame following the release of her first novel, The Corpse Danced at Midnight.
+The book would later be made into a movie in the episode "Hooray for Homicide".
+Her book A Murder Comes to Maine becomes the basis of a Broadway play in the episode "Deadpan".
+Her book A Killing at Hastings Rock undergoes development to become a virtual reality video game in the episode "A Virtual Murder".

+The title The Stain on the Stairs, mentioned in the episode "The Days Dwindle Down", had previously been used by author Agatha Christie in The Murder at the Vicarage as the title of a supposed detective story.

-In keeping with the spirit of the TV show, a series of official original novels have been written and published by the New American Library.
+In keeping with the spirit of the television show, a series of official original novels have been written and published.
 The co-author credited for all of the novels is the fictitious "Jessica Fletcher".
-The first novel, Gin & Daggers, authored by American ghostwriter Donald Bain, included several inaccuracies to the TV series including Jessica driving a car which she could not do as she never learned to drive.
+The first novel, Gin & Daggers, originally published in 1989, authored by American ghostwriter Donald Bain, included several inaccuracies to the television series including Jessica driving a car which she could not do as she never learned to drive.
 Due to fans pointing out the errors, the novel was republished in 2000 with most of the inaccuracies corrected.

-The title The Stain on the Stairs had previously been used by Agatha Christie in The Murder at the Vicarage as the title of a supposed detective story.

 Fictional novels

-Novels that were written by the fictional character of Jessica Fletcher (J.B.
-Fletcher) within the storyline of the series:
+The following is a list of novels that were written by the fictional character of Jessica Fletcher (J. B. Fletcher) and were mentioned in the context of the episode storylines of the television series: